Phase-space analysis of large ODE systems using a low-dimensional conservation law: Examples of problems with low-dimensional conservation laws

 Integrating the distribution over $\alpha$ only,

 one obtains a continuous approximation of the distribution of populations over their sizes at time $t$.
-The total size $N(t)$ of all populations at time $t$ can be obtained as:

 We assume that the sufficiently smooth continuous approximation of the initial distribution $u(n,\alpha,0)=u_{0}(n,\alpha)$ is given.
 The latter is interpreted as a two-dimensional distribution of populations over their initial sizes $n_{0}$ and their growth constants $\alpha$.
-Since the dynamics of all populations is purely deterministic, the functions $u_{0}$ and $u$ are not probability density functions.
-However, upon suitable normalization, they can be interpreted as such for a randomly selected population.

-The dynamics of populations causes the distribution function $u$ to change in time.
-To account for these changes we introduce a phase-space current with the density $\bJ$.
-As a consequence of the conservation law (\ref{eq:uDoubleIntegral}) the distribution function $u$ obeys the phase-space continuity equation:

-where the vector $\bJ$, in general, has as many components as there are phase-space variables, i.e. two in the present case: